nestauk/ds-cookiecutter/docs/docs/quickstart.md

 ### Configure

-When you change directory to your created project folder, you will see that you are in a git repository and the cookiecutter has committed itself to the `master` branch.
+When you change directory to your created project folder, you will see that you are in a git repository and the generated cookiecutter has committed itself to the `0_setup_cookiecutter` branch.

 Run `make install` to: